AtomicSmash/nucleus-cli/README.md

 nucleus wordpress:setup
 ```

+**Note**: Requires project configuration to be set up first using `nucleus project:config`.

 The command will:
-1. Prompt you for the web root path (default: `public/`)
+1. Use stored project configuration (web root, WordPress install path)
 2. Find your WordPress installation in common locations
-3. Prompt you for the WordPress installation path relative to the web root (default: `wp`)
-4. Move WordPress to the specified location within the web root
+3. Move WordPress to the specified location within the web root
-5. Move the `wp-content` directory to the web root
+4. Move the `wp-content` directory to the web root
-6. Remove WordPress core files from the target location
+5. Remove WordPress core files from the target location
-7. Provide next steps guidance
+6. Provide next steps guidance

 ### Project Core Setup